-- Follow analytical methods and quality and safety procedures. - Documentation of quality controls and work. - Check that the report issued for analysis they perform is accurate. - Report results of all analysis performed through written/electronic reports. - Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Approve training requests. - Ensure that proficiency tests are submitted to the Quality Manager before the due date or a deviation has been requested. - Respond to deficiencies. - Review requests for external examination along with the discipline lead and an analyst. - Custodian of keys and security codes for lab. - Designate non-Forensic Service employees who are allowed unrestricted access to Forensic Services laboratories. - Schedule and prioritize workload. - Explain and ensure adherence to Idaho State Police Forensic Services policies and procedures. - Represent organization to clients, and public. - Approve deviations from administrative procedures. - Participate in annual Management System Review, which includes continual improvement of the management system. - Respond to customer service surveys and compile annual survey report. - Demonstrate technical competence by obtaining ABC certification.
-This certification shall be obtained within 3 years. - Certify that the laboratory has performed two evidence audits during the calendar year.
+- Testify in legal settings regarding the analysis performed as expert witnesses. - Perform analysis in only examinations they are approved to perform. - Technical review of casework. - Administrative review of casework. - Approve training requests. - Ensure that proficiency tests are submitted to the Quality Manager before the due date or a deviation has been requested. - Respond to deficiencies. - Review requests for external examination along with the discipline lead and an analyst. - Custodian of keys and security codes for lab. - Designate non-Forensic Service employees who are allowed unrestricted access to Forensic Services laboratories. - Schedule and prioritize workload. - Evaluate and document performance of subordinates, and oversee development and implementation of employee development plans, annual goals and objectives, and work performance plans.

+- Explain and ensure adherence to Idaho State Police Forensic Services policies and procedures. - Represent organization to clients, and public. - Approve deviations from administrative procedures. - Participate in annual Management System Review, which includes continual improvement of the management system. - Respond to customer service surveys and compile annual survey report. - If performing casework analysis, demonstrate technical competence by obtaining ABC certification.
+This certification shall be obtained within 3 years of being appointed to this position, when the individual is performing casework analysis. - Certify that the laboratory has performed two evidence audits during the calendar year.